12 Cocktails To Try If You Like Drinking Vodka

 Recipe developer Kit Hondrum teamed up with Mashed to create something truly incredible: frose.
 Yes, it's a play on rose, but it's also so much more.

-This boozy cocktail starts with 10 ounces of rose and 2 ounces of Chambord, that should be frozen either overnight or for a few hours — whatever you happen to have time for.
+This boozy cocktail starts with 10 ounces of rose and 2 ounces of Chambord, which should be frozen either overnight or for a few hours — whatever you happen to have time for.
 Transfer the frozen mix to the blender, then a dash of lemon juice, and half a cup of frozen berries.
 (Hondrum suggests a half-and-half mix of strawberries and raspberries.)
 While you could stop there, we're talking about vodka — and Hondrum says that it's perfectly perfect to give this one an added kick with a few shots of vodka.
 (Exactly how much?
 This isn't a precise science, and hey, we're not here to judge.)

 Delicious?
-Yes!
+Yes.
 Classy?
 Absolutely.

 Earl Greyhound Fizz